Where To See Orangutans In The Wild

 • For a lot of countries, you can enter Malaysia without a visa (or associated fee) for 90 days.
 Check out if your country requires a visa here.

-• If you want to go beyond the rehabilitation centre, getting out to the Kinabatangan River is quite a journey.
-You’ll need more time, but travelling slowly isn’t always a bad thing.
+• Getting to the Kinabatangan River is quite a journey if you want to go beyond the rehabilitation centre.
+You’ll need more time, but travelling slowly isn’t always bad.

 Orangutan Experience in Sumatra, Indonesia